List of Black Clover characters: Patry

 Patry (パトリ, Patori) leads the Eye of the Midnight Sun and the Apostles of the Sephira.
 Reincarnated within William Vangeance's body, he assumes Licht's identity while using Light Magic through a four-leaf clover grimoire.
 He orchestrates attacks to collect magic stones for reviving the elves.
 After learning of Zagred's manipulation behind the elf genocide, he transforms into a Dark Elf before being restored by Asta.
 Following Zagred's defeat, he helps pacify the remaining elves.
 He later rescues several Magic Knights in the Heart Kingdom, training them in Ultimate Magic, and travels to the Spade Kingdom to save William Vangeance.
 During the final battle, Patry and the Third Eye join the fight, declaring they will protect the humans of the Clover Kingdom.

 Heath Grice

 Heath Grice (ヒース・グライス, Hīsu Guraisu) is a time-obsessed mage who uses ice magic.
 Heath and his disciples attacked a village in the Clover Kingdom's Forsaken region for the magic stone located there.
 Heath ends up being defeated by Asta, Noelle Silva and Magna Swing, with one of his disciples escaping to report the turn of events to Patry.
 Heath used a relic to invoke a spell to kill himself and his two disciples in order to prevent the revealing of their agenda along with the Eye of the Midnight Sun's existence during their interrogation.
 Lucius later uses his siblings' magic to resurrect Heath years after the man's death, altering his soul to serve him as a Paladin.
 He is later killed by the Ryuzen Seven when he was sent to invade the Land of the Sun along with Sister Lily and Yrul.
+During the Battle of Judgment Day, Lucius used the abilities he gained from connecting with the Grimoire Towers to control the Paladins he had resurrected.
+He possessed Heath's body and attacked Ryuya Ryudo and the Ryuzen Seven.
+Lucius attacked Ryudo to find out why he supported Asta so much.
+When Ryuya's answer was not what Lucius wanted to hear, Lucius tried to kill Ryuya.
+Before Lucius could kill Ryuya, Yosuga Mushogatake emerged from the palace rubble in his Iron God of War form, beheaded Heath Grice, and killed Lucius Zogratis, kicking him out of the Land of the Sun for good.